RemarkableAlly/alx-low_level_programming/0x01-variables_if_else_while/README.md

-1-last_digit | comparing random generated values to our code 2-print_alphabet | a program that prints the alphabet in lowercase, followed by a new line 3-print_alphabets | a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line
+1-last_digit | comparing random generated values to our code 2-print_alphabet | a program that prints the alphabet in lowercase, followed by a new line 3-print_alphabets | a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line 4-print_alphabt.c | Print all the letters except q and e